subpic/ATQAM/README.md

 ## Program (tentative)

-ATQAM will take place from 8:00AM to 11:AM on the 12th of October 2020.
+ATQAM will take place from 8:00 AM to 11:00 AM on the 12th of October 2020.

 Name of Session | Time
 -- | --